mp-se/gravitymon/docs/_sources/index.rst.txt

 GravityMon is a replacement firmware for the iSpindle and uses the same hardware configuration and is 100% compatible.
 It implements a lot of the features that has been requested in the original iSpindle project but never implemented for various reasons.
-Here is a list of :ref:`main_features`.

-From v0.9 the firmware also supports a iSpindle built using an ESP32 d1 mini (pin compatible with esp8266).
-Currently this is an experimental version but since it has more memory and processing capacity it could support more functions.
+The firmware also supports a iSpindle built using an ESP32 which is pin compatible with esp8266, currently there are 3 options that are supported ESP32-D1 mini, ESP32-C3 mini and ESP32-S2 mini.
 See :ref:`hardware`.
+The more modern hardware will allow better support for SSL and other memory intensive functions.

 I started GravityMon because I like to create software and wanted to do some microcontroller programming.
 I had done a few projects based on esp8266 and also started to brew beer so this combination was quite natural.